maxs94/prohd/README.md

-Disclaimer *IMPORTANT*
+Disclaimer

 	Code is provided as is.

 	If you want to try to setup your own instance, I would advice that you have an understanding of PHP, MySQL, and general code architecture.

 	Getting this to run is not a beginner project.

 	I cannot provide any commitment for bugs corrections, adding features, or providing support.

 	There are many, many non-sanitized input points that are major security issues as noted in this post.
 I would not use this as a public-facing site.

 	There are unfinished pages, hacked together solutions, code in the view, display code in the controllers, etc. Don't expect clean, production quality code.

 	Be prepared to edit the database table to enter your users and API keys.
 The .admin. section is only partially completed.

 Prerequisites